 D. Fingerprinting (through Maine State Department of Education)

-E. Criminal Background check to be provided by an approved source to be identified by the School of Occupational Therapy; we are currently using Certified Background.
+E. Criminal Background check to be provided by an approved source to be identified by the School of Occupational Therapy; we are currently using Castle Branch.

-F. E-Learning (HIPAA, OSHA) Modules on Certified Profile
+F. E-Learning (HIPAA, OSHA) Modules on Castle Branch.

 It is the policy of Husson University, School of Occupational Therapy to provide reasonable accommodation to qualified students with a disability so they can meet these essential requirements in accordance with the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990.
 Whether or not a requested accommodation is reasonable will be determined on an individual basis.